groupkilo/heroes_in_conference/README.md

 ### Setup

 The scenes have been setup with temporary sprite and model assets, but these aren't online so new ones must be imported and referenced in the scenes.
 The Api Compatibility Level in Unity must be set to `.Net 4.x` to enable use of `dynamic` in C#, this can be set under `File > Build Settings... > Player Settings... > Other Settings`

 ### Editing the project

 Adding an item to the inventory requires the following steps:

-- Creating a copy of a slot object (already done up to 32 total items)
+1. Create a copy of a slot object (already done up to 32 total items)
-- Increasing the size of the slotFull component of the Inventory object (already done up to 32 total items)
+2. Increase the size of the `slotFull` component of the `Inventory` object (already done up to 32 total items)
-- Dragging the new object to the Slot component of the Inventory object (already done up to 32 total items, only sprite needs to be updated)
+3. Drag the new object to the `Slot` component of the `Inventory` object (already done up to 32 total items, only sprite needs to be updated)
-- In order to unlock an in the inventory, slotFull must be set to true at that index Adding a model for the model viewer requires the following steps:
+4. In order to unlock an in the inventory, `slotFull` must be set to true at that index

+Adding a model for the model viewer requires the following steps:

-- Adding the model into the scene
+1. Add the model into the scene
-- Increasing the ModelList component of the ModelViewer object
+2. Increase the `ModelList` component of the `ModelViewer` object
-- Adding the model into the list (make sure it is the right index, as it needs to be the same as its index in the inventory)
+3. Add the model into the list (make sure it is the right index, as it needs to be the same as its index in the inventory)